Capra94/Student_Management_System/README.md

 - It allows the user to create, change and delete student data.
 - It allows the creation of classes and assigning/removing students to/from those classes.
 - You can search for students via letter matching.

+Note: the react-frontend exists as a separate repository.